roytang/blog/content/posts/2007/11/lorwyn-inaugurals.md

-I lost obviously, with those kinds of mistakes it&'s a wonder I held out so long.
+I lost obviously, with those kinds of mistakes it's a wonder I held out so long.

 1-2 loss.

 So 2-2 now.
-But it&'s an 8-round tourney, so
+But it's an 8-round tourney, so

 **